williamanalytics/Brazilian_REITs_Analysis/README.md

 ### Disclamer:

-This tool is just for find out comparison between REITS and Sectors, as well as figure out which would have more discount in relation of a specific variable.
+This tool is just for find out comparison between REITS and Sectors, as well as figure out which would have more discount or advantage in relation of a specific variable.

 Do your research, many variable has to be put into your decision.